Dustin Rhodes: Second return to WCW (1999–2001)

-Runnels returned to World Championship Wrestling on the November 8, 1999 edition of WCW Monday Nitro, filming several vignettes for a fantastical, face-painted character named Seven.
+Runnels returned to WCW on the November 8, 1999, edition of WCW Monday Nitro, filming several vignettes for a fantastical, face-painted character named Seven.
 These vignettes contained ominous footage of Rhodes in full makeup standing outside a child's bedroom window.
 The gimmick was reported to have been based on "The Strangers" from the 1998 film noir Dark City.
 The character was dropped after Turner Standards and Practices expressed concern that this gimmick could be misinterpreted as a child abductor.
 Upon returning to WCW television, Rhodes removed his costume and delivered a worked shoot in which he mocked unrealistic gimmicks as well as his time as Goldust in the WWF.
 After turning heel upon his return, Runnels began wrestling as "The American Nightmare" Dustin Rhodes, with his nickname a reference to his father's nickname, "The American Dream".
+"The American Nightmare" nickname would later be used by Runnels' half brother, Cody Rhodes.

 Rhodes feuded with Jeff Jarrett before feuding with Terry Funk.
 He was (kayfabe) fired by Vince Russo at Spring Stampede in April 2000 for failing to prevent Terry Funk from winning the vacant Hardcore Championship, against Norman Smiley.

 Runnels returned to WCW television in January 2001, assisting his father in his feud with Jarrett and, eventually, Ric Flair.
 He wrestled on the final WCW pay-per-view, Greed on March 18, 2001.
 In March 2001, WCW was purchased by the World Wrestling Federation, but the WWF did not acquire Runnels' contract.

 Turnbuckle Championship Wrestling (2001–2002)

 In July 2001, Runnels, while still under contract to AOL Time Warner, began wrestling for his father's newly created Turnbuckle Championship Wrestling promotion, winning the promotion's Heavyweight Championship.

-Runnels for his father's promotion, Turnbuckle Championship Wrestling.
 He would team up with his father.
-Competing as Dustin Rhodes, he captured the TCW Heavyweight Championship from Scotty Riggs on January 26, but vacated the title immediately afterwards after it was confirmed that he would be returning to WWE.
-Following his return to the WWE at the 2002 Royal Rumble, he made two more appearances with TCW, the first in a six-man tag team match with his father Dusty and Ron Studd against Riggs, Fake Goldust, and Jason Sugarmann, and the second in a singles victory over Steve Corino.
+Competing as Dustin Rhodes, he captured the TCW Heavyweight Championship from Scotty Riggs on January 26, but vacated the title immediately afterwards after it was confirmed that he would be returning to WWF.
+Following his return to the WWF at the 2002 Royal Rumble, he made two more appearances with TCW, the first in a six-man tag team match with his father Dusty and Ron Studd against Riggs, Fake Goldust, and Jason Sugarmann, and the second in a singles victory over Steve Corino.